 In construction, you have several options regarding benchmarks.
 The best one will depend on what task you’re completing.
 A concrete team, for example, might measure its productivity based on how many square feet they’re able to pour within an hour.
 When building a skyscraper, you might focus on the number of floors added within a given period.

 Increased digitization is one of the changes McKinsey & Company has identified as capable of helping productivity in construction grow by as much as 60%.
 Once you understand the benefits of digitization, it’s not hard to see why the firm identified it as being so important.

 Effective digitization can automate productivity tracking processes, freeing workers up to spend time analyzing data rather than manually typing things into spreadsheets (or worse – writing them down on a piece of paper).

 With the many software solutions out there for construction companies in 2020, there’s really no excuse not to be relying on properly-maintained and accurate data at this point.
-Check out this post for some tips specific to working with data.

 There’s a lot more to digitization than managing workforce data, too.
-Read this post for a breakdown of five great video conferencing tools that will improve the effectiveness of your company’s communication.

 #3.
 Actively reduce skill gaps